Constantin Brancusi. Socrates

 400 conflict shifts to the courts

-This brings us to the spring and summer of 399, to Socrates's trial and execution.
-Twice in Plato's dialogues (Symposium 173b, Theaetetus 142c–143a), fact-checking with Socrates took place as his friends sought to commit his conversations to writing before he was executed. [spring 399 Theaetetus] Prior to the action in the Theaetetus, a young poet named Meletus had composed a document charging Socrates with the capital crime of irreverence (asebeia): failure to show due piety toward the gods of Athens.
+This brings us to the spring and summer of 399, to Socrates’s trial and execution.
+Twice in Plato’s dialogues (Symposium 173b, Theaetetus 142c–143a), fact-checking with Socrates took place as his friends sought to commit his conversations to writing before he was executed. [spring 399 Theaetetus] Prior to the action in the Theaetetus, a young poet named Meletus had composed a document charging Socrates with the capital crime of irreverence (asebeia): failure to show due piety toward the gods of Athens.
 This he delivered to Socrates in the presence of witnesses, instructing Socrates to present himself before the king archon within four days for a preliminary hearing (the same magistrate would later preside at the pre-trial examination and the trial).
 At the end of the Theaetetus, Socrates was on his way to that preliminary hearing.
-As a citizen, he had the right to forgo the hearing, allowing the suit to proceed uncontested.
-He also had the right to exile himself voluntarily, as the personified laws later remind him (Crito 52c).
-Socrates exercised neither right.
+As a citizen, he had the right to countersue, the right to forgo the hearing, allowing the suit to proceed uncontested, and the right to exile himself voluntarily, as the personified laws later remind him (Crito 52c).
+Socrates availed himself of none of these rights of citizenship.
 Rather, he set out to enter a plea and stopped at a gymnasium to talk to some youngsters about mathematics and knowledge.

 In the month of Thargelion [May-June 399 Apology] a month or two after Meletus’s initial summons, Socrates’s trial occurred.
 On the day before, the Athenians had launched a ship to Delos, dedicated to Apollo and commemorating Theseus’s legendary victory over the Minotaur (Phaedo 58a–b).
 Spectators gathered along with the jury (Apology 25a) for a trial that probably lasted most of the day, each side timed by the water clock.
 Plato does not provide Meletus’s prosecutorial speech or those of Anytus and Lycon, who had joined in the suit; or the names of witnesses, if any (Apology 34a implies Meletus called none).
 Apology—the Greek ‘apologia’ means ‘defense’—is not edited as are the court speeches of orators.
 For example, there are no indications in the Greek text (at 35d and 38b) that the two votes were taken; and there are no breaks (at 21a or 34b) for witnesses who may have been called.
 Also missing are speeches by Socrates’s supporters; it is improbable that he had none, even though Plato does not name them.